 How much will it cost?

 Previous students have told us they spent £11,000-£15,000 in total during a year in the USA, including travel (2013-14).
 Partner universities may have more information on their websites.
 Depending on where you go, it is likely to be more expensive than staying at home, because you will want to explore the area while you are there.
-However, you may want to add up how much you spend in a comparable year here and see what the difference is.
+We recommend you research this thoroughly.

 Can I work while I am studying overseas?